Zram and zswap: which memory compression fits your homelab

 2 GB to 8 GB with NVMe backing

 Zswap at 20 percent of physical memory with zstd and a swapfile as the backing device works well here.
-The pool absorbs short bursts; the NVMe catches the overflow without the write latency of eMMC or SD.
+The pool absorbs short bursts; the NVMe handles the overflow without the write latency of eMMC or SD.
 Configure the kernel parameters:

 zswap.enabled=1